customerio/customerio-python/README.md

 You can pass any keyword arguments to the `identify` and `track` methods.
 These kwargs will be converted to custom attributes.

+### Running tests

+Changes to the library can be tested by running `make test` from the parent directory.

 ## Thanks!

 * [Dimitriy Narkevich](https://github.com/dimier) for creating the library.